rengatta/MapleServer2-GUI-Tool/README.md

 1. Get Orion2 Repacker (https://github.com/angelotadeucci/Orion2-Repacker)
 2. Export Image.m2d and Xml.m2d from your favorite Minecraft client
-3. Find itemname.xml (probably in Xml/string/en/)
+3. Find itemname.xml and mapname.xml (probably in Xml/string/en/)
 4. Rename paths_example.json to paths.json and open it
-5. Replace the corresponding strings with global paths to /Xml/item, /Image and /itemname.xml
+5. Replace the corresponding strings with global paths to /Xml/item, /Image, /itemname.xml, and /mapname.xml
 6. Close the repacker tool before launching the client

 ### Node/Electron